gravmatt/node-qr-code-reader/README.md

-# NodeJs Qr Code Reader
+# Node Qr Code Reader

 The core of this project is mydansun/QrCode-Reader-Node.js https://github.com/mydansun/QrCode-Reader-Node.js